Understanding the Feedstock with Valin

 However, after the complete system was designed, fabricated, and installed, the water coming out of the filtration system was showing three ppm of benzyne.
 Why?
 If the system was properly designed for water known to have 4 ppm (even accounting for up to twelve parts), why is the resulting water still showing greater than zero?
 There are two possibilities: bypass or the answer lies in the unaccounted-for extreme volatility from the feedstock.

 The key to avoiding these mistakes across different industries is asking the right questions from the beginning.
-It is common to ask the questions about the liquid’s viscosity, operating temperature, and likely contaminants, but the most important concept to understand is volatility.
-Most mistakes in sizing are made because accounting for volatility in the feedstock is not discovered up front.
+It is common to ask questions about the liquid's viscosity, operating temperature, and likely contaminants, but the most important concept to understand is volatility.
+Most mistakes in sizing are made because accounting for volatility in the feedstock is not discovered upfront.
 It is a most effective practice to instead plan for the extremes, and size the filtration system accordingly.
 Ask twice, filter once.

-Article featured in Filtration + Separation Magazine
+Article featured in Filtration + Separation Magazine.